illinois-ceesd/summer-reu-2021/3-transport.md

 #   Transport and Flux on a Grid

 - Write inter-element flux equations.
-- Enumerate reasons for drift in conserved state variables.
+- Enumerate reasons for error and drift in conserved state variables.
 - Diagnose transport issues for a particular mesh–element scheme.

 ##  Control Volumes